 The following link is for the Spanish social security page about the EHIC.

-The important concept here is TEMPORARY, this means that if you live more than 180 days is Spain, you should, by law, become a resident and are no longer entitled to use the UK’s EHIC.
+The important concept here is TEMPORARY, this means that if you intend to stay for more than 90 days is Spain, you should, by law, become a resident and are no longer entitled to use the UK’s EHIC.

 What is is and what is not Covered by the EHIC?